In the name of Allah, Most Merciful, the Bestower of Mercy.

 Ad-Daddū admits to following numerous Sufi shaikhs in their paths of Sufism ―he cups his hands, bows his head and seeks blessings from the spit of his teacher!

-The religion of the mystic Sufis opposes the Qur’an and Sunnah and the path of the Sahābah as this video clip of Ad-Daddū illustrates.
+The religion of the Sufi mystics opposes the Qur’an, the Sunnah, and the path of the Sahābah, as this video clip of Ad-Daddū illustrates.
 The soul of a believer is repulsed at the devotion Sufis offer to their sheikhs.
-There are numerous stories that highlight the deviations of the Sufi mystic paths.
+Numerous stories highlight the deviations of the Sufi mystic paths.
 Here are just some of them:

 2. The Sufis hold beliefs that they know are kufr and heresy.
-Al-Ghazāli related that Al-Junaid said: “The awliyā (friends) of Allah are delighted by His presence and they utter words during their secret conversations which are considered kufr by the rest of the Muslims.”
+Al-Ghazāli related that Al-Junaid said: “The awliyā (friends) of Allah are delighted by His presence, and they utter words during their secret conversations which are considered kufr by the rest of the Muslims.”
 (Al-Ihyā 4/341)

-4. The famous revered Sufi saint who claimed to be one with Allah, Al-Hallāj said: “I am You (i.e. Allah) without any doubt.
+4. The famous revered Sufi saint who claimed to be one with Allah, Al-Hallāj, said: “I am You (i.e. Allah) without any doubt.
 Glorified are You (subhānak).
 Glorified am I (subhānī).
 Tawheed of You is Tawheed of me.
 Disobedience of You is disobedience of me.”
 (Iqādh Al-Hikam Fi Sharh al-Hikam, p.
 156)

-5. Ash-Sha’rāni reported that after the Sufi master, Yusuf Al-‘Ajmi Al-Kurāni left his retreat, he saw a dog.
-As a result of this, all the other dogs came under its leadership and it took care of their needs.
-When that dog became ill, all the other dogs gathered around him crying with sadness and when it died, the dogs cried and kept on visiting its grave until they all died.
+5. Ash-Sha’rāni reported that after the Sufi master, Yusuf Al-‘Ajmi Al-Kurāni, left his retreat, he saw a dog.
+As a result, all the other dogs came under its leadership, and it took care of their needs.
+When that dog became ill, all the other dogs gathered around him crying with sadness, and when it died, the dogs cried and kept on visiting its grave until they all died.
 (Kashf Haqeeqah As-Sūfiyyah, p.
 446)

-At the end of this clip the Shaikh and Imām, Al-Albāni (rahimihullāh) explains that the Sufis have taken for themselves “paths” that are numerous in number that they claim lead to Allah.
-They have many numerous factions that they have invented for themselves upon innovated paths (turuq) of misguidance such as Naqshbandiyyah, Sahawardiyyah, Badawiyyah and so on from names that they have given themselves for which they have no authority from Allah ―and also the Sufi path of Tijāniyyah which was from the major helpers of the French in colonising Algeria.
-The Sufis are known for their extreme beliefs that are contrary to Islam such as calling on the dead and seeking aid from the dead in their graves and so on.
+At the end of this clip, the Shaikh and Imām, Al-Albāni (rahimihullāh), explains that the Sufis have taken for themselves “paths” that are numerous in number that they claim lead to Allah.
+They have numerous factions that they have invented for themselves upon innovated paths (turuq) of misguidance, such as Naqshbandiyyah, Sahawardiyyah, Badawiyyah and so on, from names that they have given themselves for which they have no authority from Allah, and also the Sufi path of Tijāniyyah, which was from the major helpers of the French in colonising Algeria.
+The Sufis are known for their extreme beliefs that are contrary to Islam, such as calling on the dead and seeking aid from the dead in their graves, and so on.

 Also, read this: Exaggeration in the graves of the righteous leads to them to be taken as idols that are worshipped besides Allah.